terrestris/shogun/README.md

 ### Enabling envers mid-project

 If envers is enabled mid-way and there is already data this can result in errors when querying audit data.
-To fix this, a revision with revisiontype `0` (created) has to be manually inserted for each existing entity into the respective audit table.
+To fix this, a revision with revision type `0` (created) has to be manually inserted for each existing entity into the respective audit table.

 See https://discourse.hibernate.org/t/safe-envers-queries-when-the-audit-history-is-incomplete/771.